-- a. the compatibility of a law with the Constitution or with international agreements as provided in article 122; - b. the compatibility of international agreements with the Constitution, prior to their ratification; - c. the compatibility of normative acts of the central and local organs with the Constitution and international agreements; - ç. conflicts of competencies among the powers as well as between central government and local government; - d. the constitutionality of parties and other political organizations, as well as their activity, according to article 9 of this Constitution; - dh. removal from office of the President of the Republic and verification of his inability to exercise his functions; - e. issues related to the eligibility and incompatibilities in exercising the functions of the President of the Republic and of the deputies, as well as the verification of their election; - ë. the constitutionality of a referendum and the verification of its results; - f. the final adjudication of the complaints of individuals for the violation of their constitutional rights to due process of law, after all legal remedies for the protection of those rights have been exhausted.
+- the compatibility of normative acts of the central and local organs with the Constitution and international agreements; - conflicts of competencies among the powers as well as between central government and local government; - the constitutionality of parties and other political organizations, as well as their activity, according to article 9 of this Constitution; - removal from office of the President of the Republic and verification of his inability to exercise his functions; - issues related to the eligibility and incompatibilities in exercising the functions of the President of the Republic and of the deputies, as well as the verification of their election; - h. the constitutionality of a referendum and the verification of its results; - i. the final adjudication of the complaints of individuals for the violation of their constitutional rights to due process of law, after all legal remedies for the protection of those rights have been exhausted.

-- 1. The decisions of the Constitutional Court have general binding force and are final.
-The Constitutional Court can only invalidate the acts it reviews. - 2.
-The decisions of the Constitutional Court enter into force on the day of their publication in the Official Journal, unless the Constitutional Court has decided that the law or normative act be invalidated on another date.
+- The decisions of the Constitutional Court have general binding force and are final.
+The Constitutional Court can only invalidate the acts it reviews. - The decisions of the Constitutional Court enter into force on the day of their publication in the Official Journal, unless the Constitutional Court has decided that the law or normative act be invalidated on another date.
 A dissenting opinion is published together with the decision.

-- 1. The acceptance of complaints for adjudication is decided by the number of judges determined by law. - 2.
-The Constitutional Court takes decisions by a majority of all its members.
+- The acceptance of complaints for adjudication is decided by the number of judges determined by law. - The Constitutional Court takes decisions by a majority of all its members.

-1. The Constitutional Court initiates a proceeding only on the request of:
+Constitutionality of legislation The Constitutional Court initiates a proceeding only on the request of: